humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails10.md

 There's a lot of code here, but they're mainly updates to code that Rails generated for you.
-Most of the "work" here is actually going to the [Bootstrap documentation][boostrap] to add the appropriate HTML markup and CSS classes to produce the desired layout.
-This exercise did get in to some of the specifics of creating associated models in Rails that encapsolates different ideas that are *hopefully* easy to reason about.
+Most of the "work" here is actually going to the [Bootstrap documentation][bootstrap] to find and add the appropriate HTML markup and CSS classes to produce the desired layout.
+This exercise did get in to some of the specifics of creating associated models in Rails that encapsulates different ideas that are *hopefully* easy to reason about.
 You can now build out many more features using these techniques.